 Sherbet is made with the same ingredients as sorbet but has some milk added.
 It again would have less calories and fat than ice cream, but sugar may be higher.
 Always read your label to be sure.

-We hope this helps break down your frozen treats.
+I hope this helps break down your frozen treats.
 The bottom line is read your nutrition label and know what you are choosing.
 Since there are clear differences in the frozen aisle and many choices, you can find one that will suit your health goals.
 As always, these are treats.
 Whatever you decide to choose be aware of portion size, frequency and enjoy it mindfully.

-5-Minute Strawberry Frozen Yogurt
+5-minute Strawberry Frozen Yogurt

 4 cups (1000 ml) Strawberries, frozen, unsweetened